 The study is sponsored by an organization or individual capable of successfully completing the study.

-The study is in compliance with all applicable Federal regulations concerning the protection of human subjects found at 21 CFR parts 50, 56, and 812, and 45 CFR part 46.
+The study is in compliance with all applicable Federal regulations concerning the protection of human subjects found at, and

 Where appropriate, the study is not designed to exclusively test toxicity or disease pathophysiology in healthy individuals.
 Studies of all medical technologies measuring therapeutic outcomes as one of the objectives may be exempt from this criterion only if the disease or condition being studied is life threatening and the patient has no other viable treatment options.